 A placement group can span peered VPCs that are in the same region; however, you do not get full-bisection bandwidth between instances in peered VPCs

-Any tags created for the VPC peering connection are only applied in the account or region in which they were created
+Any tags created for the peering connection are only applied in the account or region in which they were created

 VPC Peering Troubleshooting